Mango Pavlova

 For a non-alcoholic option, you can make a lightly sweet tea.

-How long can I store the Mango Pavlova leftovers?
+How long can I store this recipe leftovers?

 While Mango Pavlova is best enjoyed fresh, the leftovers can be stored for a short period of time.
 Due to the meringue’s delicate nature, it’s recommended to consume this dessert within 1-2 days after assembly.